 Twice a year, ASHE accepts presentation abstracts from those who want to present sessions at ASHE’s two annual conferences: The International Summit & Exhibition on Health Facility Planning, Design & Construction (PDC Summit) and the ASHE Annual Conference.

-The 2022 PDC Call for Abstracts is now open!
+The 2023 PDC Call for Abstracts is now open through June 30th!

 The International Summit & Exhibition on Health Facility Planning, Design & Construction (PDC Summit) brings together design and construction decision-makers and stakeholders along with facility senior leadership to plan for the future of health care and highlights the real-life collaboration that’s required to create and maintain safe healing environments.
 Consider the rapid pace of change in health care: technological advancements, community health, regulatory compliance and financial pressures.
 Only by working together, identifying common goals, and sharing best practices can we prepare ourselves and our organizations for success now and in the years to come.